 GRETHA UMR CNRS 5113 University of Bordeaux

 Unité Mixte Internationale Résilience (IRD), and

-FREE (Fonds pour la recherche en éthique économique)
+with support from FREE (Fonds pour la recherche en éthique économique)

 The conference theme “A World United: Allies in Development” was chosen with the hope of inspiring thoughtful conversations about the important relationships that can both frustrate and facilitate development.
 Although we are primarily concerned with questions of personal relationships in which individuals and groups of people ally themselves with one another to bring about ethical development, this theme is also meant to capture alliances at every level of development, including alliances between and across nation states, corporations, multinational groups, NGOs, etc. Thus, we are interested in considerations on the following dimensions of the theme as they apply to ethical development:

 - Foundational issues of alliances: What does it mean to be allied with another?
 What makes for a good ally?
 How might we respond to harmful alliances?
 Does privilege itself create a particular responsibility to ally with those less privileged?

 - Alliances within and across social categories and identities, including religion, gender, race, ability, economic status, caste, tribe, etc.